Top Consumer Choice

 Exchange: Health insurance plans are sold in marketplaces called exchanges.
 Each state has its own health insurance marketplace or exchange.
 Plans sold at the exchanges are sometimes referred to as on-exchange plans.
 These plans have to meet higher requirements to be sold on-exchange.
 There are also off-exchange plans.
 These plans still have to meet the basic requirements set forth by the Affordable Care Act, but they have more flexibility.

 Health Savings Account (HSA): A health savings account is money set aside before taxes to pay for health care services.
 The funds in health savings accounts can only be used for medical expenses or paying medical bills.
 Many high deductible plans come with the option to put money aside into an HSA.
 Unlike a Flexible Spending Account (FSA), the funds in a health savings account can be used year to year.
-It is a great way to save money while paying for health care.
+Once you turn 65, the savings account starts working like a traditional IRA.
+As long as the account is used to pay for medical expenses, it is tax-free.
+HSAs are a great way to save money while paying for health care.

 Network: The network is a group of physicians and hospitals that accept the health insurance company’s insurance.
 They have discounted the cost of medical services for the health insurance company.